Dr Silvia Seghezzi

 Biography

-Dr. Silvia Seghezzi obtained her BSc in Psychological Sciences from the University of Milano-Bicocca in 2014, followed by an MSc in Clinical and Neuropsychology in 2016.
-In 2017, she qualified as a clinical psychologist and began her PhD in Neuroscience, jointly conducted at Milano-Bicocca and UCL’s Wellcome Centre for Human Neuroimaging.
+Dr Seghezzi trained at the University of Milano-Bicocca, where she obtained a BSc in Psychological Sciences (2014) and an MSc in Clinical and Neuropsychology (2016).
+In 2017, she qualified as a Clinical Psychologist and began her PhD in Neuroscience, jointly conducted between Milano-Bicocca and UCL’s Wellcome Centre for Human Neuroimaging.

 Office hours